JeremiahKaren/35percent.github.io/elmington-estate-regeneration.md

 ![](/img/elmingtonphasingplan.jpg)

 ## Phase 1
 Phase 1 was completed in 2006, it comprises 136 new council homes which are of questionable design and build quality - despite winning awards.
 This [article](http://www.building.co.uk/bright-young-homes/3053009.article) by Building Magazine claims that tenants should _'regard themselves as quite lucky.
 For in place of dreary high-rise living, they now have human-scale housing that includes and abundance of colour, form and detail'_.
-However, a few years on and the abundance of colourful paint appears to be flaking off to reveal a remarkably cheap and shoddy build quality.
+However, a few years on and the abundance of colour appears to be flaking off to reveal a somewhat shoddy build quality.

 ![](/img/brisbanestreet.jpg)